Jungyoonlim/jungyoonlim/README.md

-Artist and Engineer.

-Interests in Paintings, Computer Vision, Real-time 3D, 3D Modeling, Perception Software for Robotics.
+Artist and Engineer with interests in Paintings, Computer Vision, Creative Technology: Real-time 3D, 3D Modeling, Perception Software for Robotics.

 In my previous life, I studied Applied Mathematics and Philosophy at Brown University.